 The main difference is that soot vacuums, unlike regular ones, are made to withstand ash’s effects.

-From the filter to the motor, everything is built differently than in your regular day-to-day vacuum.
+Everything is built differently from the filter to the motor than in your regular day-to-day vacuum.
 A typical vacuum cannot effectively remove soot.
-Since the soot particles have an oily residue, they will fill the ordinary vacuum filters and significantly shorten its life.
+Since the soot particles have an oily residue, they will fill the ordinary vacuum filters and significantly shorten their life.
 With a correctly chosen scoot vacuum, you can easily clean your fireplace and not worry that it will melt.

 Confusing Terms Explained